axelarnetwork/axelar-docs/pages/validator/external-chains/binance.md

 import CodeBlock from '../../../components/code-block'

-Instructions to set up your Avalanche node.
+Instructions to set up your Binance node.

 ## Requirements